Custom code workflow actions

 - To edit or delete existing secrets, click Manage secrets.

 - To include properties in your custom code, click the Choose property dropdown menu, then select a property.
 You can use existing properties or previously formatted property values in the workflow.
 After selecting your property, enter a Property name to use in your code.
-Learn how to reference properties in your custom code.
+Learn how to reference a property in your custom code.

 - To add another property, click Add property.
 Each property can only be added once and must have a unique Variable ID.
 You can use up to 50 properties with your custom code.